microsoft/PR-Metrics/docs/azure-pipelines-task.md

 ![Screenshot of the task definition](images/task-definition.png)

+You can use a name other than `PR_Metrics_Access_Token` if you wish, but you will need to keep the name unified across the variable and task definitions.
+The name `PR_METRICS_ACCESS_TOKEN` cannot be altered.

 ## Always Close Comment

 The `AlwaysCloseComment` option is not available for GitHub PRs as the main size